kabbagepatch/hex-to-hsl/README.md

 ## Release Notes

+### 0.2.1
+Fixed bug so folder doesn't need to be open for active file to be modified

 ### 0.2.0
 Added new commands to convert only hex or only rgb to hsl (along with the command to convert all) Fixed issue where non-colors were converted as hex